7 Ways to Keep Your Dog Active During Winter

 #7 Insulating Pet Doors

 Having an accessible pet door in your home is the easiest way to promote your dog’s exercise.
 The freedom to access the outdoors is crucial for overall health and well-being, especially if you are away from home during the day.
 The biggest problem with this, though, is ensuring that the pet door does not compromise the warmth of your home, especially in areas that experience severe winter weather.
 When energy efficiency and insulation are at stake, there is only one pet door to turn to: the Endura Flap.
 Whether you need a pet door for doors or walls, or need an aluminum sliding glass dog door or vinyl sliding glass dog door for severe weather, the Endura Flap products are designed to resist extreme weather and keep your home at a regulated, comfortable temperature.
+You can also add weatherstripping to your door to give it more insulation value.
 Giving your dog the gift of freedom is a main contributor to the promotion of physical activity, which is vital for keeping them exercised during the winter months.